Every 34 seconds, one person in the United States dies from cardiovascular disease.1

 1. Patient fasting is required.

-• 12-hour fasting recommended: Elevated triglycerides can interfere with accurate measurements of lipoprotein particle size and number by NMR.
+• Twelve-hour fasting is recommended: Elevated triglycerides can interfere with accurate measurements of lipoprotein particle size and number by NMR.

 2. Use the appropriate collection tube.